Help & Advice Articles, Videos and How-to-Guides

 How does black mould grow?

 Black mould thrives on moist surfaces, particularly bathroom ceilings, crevices on bathroom walls and window sills.
-Bathrooms are extremely moist and damp and when moist air comes into contact with air at lower temperature mould begins to materialise.
+Bathrooms are extremely moist and humid rooms.
+When moist air comes into contact with air at a lower temperature, mould begins to grow.
 Mould is an asexual organism, meaning one single pore can asexually reproduce trillions of mould spores in the space of a few days.